haoyang9804/Erwin/README.md

   --do_while_body_stmt_cnt_lower_limit <number>       The lower limit of the number of statements in the body of a do while loop. (default: "0")
   --if_body_stmt_cnt_upper_limit <number>             The upper limit of the number of statements in the body of an if statement. (default: "1")
   --if_body_stmt_cnt_lower_limit <number>             The lower limit of the number of statements in the body of an if statement. (default: "0")
-  --expression_complexity_level <number>                 The complex level of the expression Erwin will generate.
+  --expression_complexity_level <number>              The complexity level of the expression Erwin will generate.
                                                       The suggedted range is [1,2,3].
 The bigger, the more complex. (default: "1")
-  --statement_complexity__level <number>                  The complex level of the statement Erwin will generate.
+  --statement_complexity__level <number>              The complexity level of the statement Erwin will generate.
                                                       The suggedted range is [1,2].
 The bigger, the more complex. (default: "1")
-  --type_complexity_level <number>                       The complex level of the type Erwin will generate.
+  --type_complexity_level <number>                    The complexity level of the type Erwin will generate.
                                                       The suggedted range is [1,2].
 The bigger, the more complex. (default: "1")
   --nonstructured_statement_prob <float>              The probability of generating a nonstructured statement, such as AssignmentStatment or
-                                                      FunctionCallAssignment. (default: "0.05")
+                                                      FunctionCallAssignment. (default: "0.5")
-  --literal_prob <float>                              The probability of generating a literal. (default: "0.05") --tuple_prob <float>                                The probability of generating a tuple surrounding an expression. (default: "0.3")
+  --expression_complexity_prob <float>                The probability of generating a complex expression. (default: "0.8") --literal_prob <float>                              The probability of generating a literal. (default: "0.05") --tuple_prob <float>                                The probability of generating a tuple surrounding an expression. (default: "0.3")
   --vardecl_prob <float>                              The probability of generating a variable declaration. (default: "0") --new_prob <float>                                  The probability of generating a variable declaration in place. (default: "0.1")
-  --else_prob <float>                                 The probability of generating an else statement. (default: "0.1") --init_state_var_in_constructor_prob <float>        The probability of initializing a state variable in the constructor. (default: "0.3")
+  --else_prob <float>                                 The probability of generating an else statement. (default: "0.3") --init_state_var_in_constructor_prob <float>        The probability of initializing a state variable in the constructor. (default: "0.3")
   --struct_prob <float>                               The probability of generating a struct. (default: "0.5") --contract_instance_prob <float>                    The probability of generating a contract instance. (default: "0.1")